-If you have been working out, sweat/moisture/funky stuff means you will have to concentrate on the insides.
-If you can, take out the insoles, clean with a brush and let them air separately.
-If you want to go a step further, remove the laces, flip the tongue over and clean out and air the entire shoe.
-Another recommendation is to put a deodorizing insert inside the shoes overnight.
-You can get sprays that just add another layer of smell on top, but what you really want is an odorless insert that absorbs all the moisture and scent.
+If you have been working out, sweat, moisture, and funky stuff will have lodged itself on the inside of your shoes.
+To stop smell and bacteria build up, you can take out the insoles and clean them with a brush to let them air separately.
+If you want to go a step further, remove the laces, flip the tongue over to air out the entire shoe.

-Most importantly, don’t put your sneakers in a washing machine.
-They will come out clean but, over time, the material takes a beating.
+They will come out clean but, over time, the material will take a beating.
 Also, there are so many materials on a single shoe – plastic, rubber, mesh, glue, suede – and a washing machine isn’t designed for all those different elements.
 The shoe might take a different shape, peel, crack; the paint might come off.

 Once you’ve done all your cleaning, the last thing you want to remember is to store your sneakers at room temperature.
 The heat can make your shoes lose their shape, while the cold can lead to cracking and breaking later on.